benchristel/process-to-processes/src/about-this-book/index.md

 - Stuff your coworkers probably _won't_ teach you—perhaps because it seems nitpicky or pedantic to point it out, or because it's entangled with so many other concepts that they're not sure where to begin.
 - Stuff your coworkers probably _can't_ teach you, because they never learned it themselves.
 Test-driven development and type-driven design are likely to fall into this category.

+Reading this book will give you new ways of looking at your programs.
+You'll learn to head off many potential problems before they impact production.
+You'll be able to explain to your teammates why you make the technical choices you do.
+And you will gain—and this is perhaps the most important thing—you will gain a deep and abiding sense of connection to your work, and to the scientific and technological community out of which our discipline has grown.

 Unlike many other resources on software design, this book avoids moralizing.
 I reject the idea that buggy software, poor-quality code, etc. are due to programmers' moral failings, immaturity, or stubbornness.
 I believe that most people want to do the right thing—though the rightest thing they know how to do may still be ineffective.
 I've seen firsthand that even a team with the best of intentions can produce a bug-ridden mess that has to be thrown away after a year of development.
 I've _been_ the programmer who writes the bug-ridden mess.
 I've also been the programmer who [goes back to that mess five years later and fixes it](https://github.com/gavmor/dunmanifestin/compare/3dd7afc9f582ad86e5f3828784a75375b81b56b2...431c1c2f7dbdfbe6833f6654ec4abdc6d8703212).
 The problems in our industry are due to lack of skill, not lack of will—which I think is an optimistic take, because skills can be learned.

 This book is divided into four parts.